Welcome back to Elms College!

-No. You can come and go as you please.
-However, students should only travel within New England (CT, MA, ME, NH, RI, VT) during the semester.
+Students are asked to limit their travel and avoid any unnecessary travel.
+If travel is necessary, students should only travel within New England (CT, MA, ME, NH, RI, VT) during the semester.
 Students should contact the Director of Residence Life before traveling if there is an extenuating circumstance requiring travel outside of New England.

 Am I required to stay under the housing contract for the full academic year?
 If not, can I get a refund?